Kaiser Permanente’s Educational Theatre Program in collaboration with Oregon Children’s Theatre proudly present

 Sebastian tries to acknowledge the elephant in the room—his two friends obviously like each other.
 Oh, and there is an audience watching their every move.

-All six finalists’ plays will be presented at a staged reading at OCT's blackbox theater, 1939 NE Sandy Blvd.
+All seven plays will be presented at a staged reading at OCT's blackbox theater, 1939 NE Sandy Blvd.

 About Young Playwrights for Change

 Young Playwrights for change is a playwriting contest for middle school students that invites 6th to 8th graders to submit original, 10-minute plays on a featured topic selected by a national committee.
-The 2016-17 topic is “Empathy in Action: Combating Bullying.”
-From submissions received, Oregon Children’s Theatre (OCT) selects the finalists’ scripts to be featured in a staged reading on May 21, 2017.
-One winning script is submitted to the national Young Playwrights for Change national competition, hosted by Theatre for Young Audiences USA and the American Alliance for Theatre and Education, for a chance to win a trip to San Francisco California.
+From submissions received, Oregon Children’s Theatre (OCT) selects scripts to be featured in a staged reading at the YP Studio Theatre.
+Of these scripts, one is submitted to the national Young Playwrights for Change national competition, hosted by Theatre for Young Audiences/USA and the American Alliance for Theatre and Education, for a chance to win a trip to San Francisco California.
 More information about Young Playwrights for Change can be found at: www.tyausa.org.

 6th-8th Grade Teachers!